Kaizen86/Python-Discord-Bot/README.md

 Voice channel commands
 ```
 	Rickrolls the voice channel you are connected to.
 	>rickroll
 	Plays a youtube video either from a URL or from a search term.
 Please be aware THIS IS NOT STABLE!!
 	>play <url/search term>
+	Runs the input text through text to speech and speaks it.
+	>speak <text>
 	Disconnects the bot from the connected voice channel.
 	>disconnect
 ```